OlivierLD/ROB/Java-TCP-Python/README.md

 # Java to Python, Python to Java, using TCP et al
-### and beyond...
+### ...and beyond.
 Any language to any language, and vice-versa
 ## A playground. 🥳
 ### Tests, Drafts, Tentatives, Tries, Errors, Mistakes, Lessons ...